jtonglet/jtonglet/README.md

 # Hi, I'm Jonathan 👋

 I recently graduated from KULeuven, majoring in Data Science.
-I will pursue an advanced Master's degree in AI next academic year, with a specialization in Speech and Language Technologies.
+I am now pursuing an advanced Master's degree in AI, with a specialization in Speech and Language Technologies.

 I am interested in conducting NLP research, including :